-The quadratic formula says that if then the roots are given by .
+The quadratic formula says that if then the roots are given by:

-Completing the square is also useful for sketching a quadratic.
+It is worth noting that completing the square is also useful for sketching a quadratic.
 The reason for this is that, by writing the quadratic in completed square form, we can see the transformations applied to the graph of .
 For example, is the graph of shifted to the left by 3 (x transformation) and then up by 1 (y transformation).